rustgram/rustgram/README.md

 impl<S> ServiceTransform<S> for MiddlewareTransform
 where
-    S: Service<Request, Response = Response>, //define the return types from the next service {
+    S: Service<Request, Output = Response>, //define the return types from the next service {
     type Service = Middleware<S>;